bahdcoder/mailkiwi/composer.md

 - [ ] Highlight active node with blue border
 - [ ] Add drag handle to active node
 - [ ] Add options dropdown to active node

+11. Global styles

+- [ ] Can edit global configurations, such as font size, line height, etc.
+- [ ] Global styles apply to all blocks in the editor
+- [ ] Backend correctly interprets default global styles when building email template.

+12. Bug fixes

+- [ ] When button is first node in editor, using backspace deletes the button when i try to delete the last character text inside the button.
+It should only delete the button if i hit backspace when there's absolutely no text or space in the button.